 Hosting the Perfect Derby Party

 The Kentucky Derby is the greatest two minutes in horse racing!
-Since you can't experience the Derby in person this year, why not throw a Derby party of your own social distancing and keeping your guests safe.
+If you aren't planning on being at Churchill Downs on the first Saturday in May, why not throw a Derby party of your own!
 Here are a few helpful must-haves when planning the perfect Derby watching party complete with mint juleps, hot browns, bourbon balls and Kern’s Derby-Pie®.

 With some preparation, you and your guests are bound to get in the true Kentucky Derby spirit and enjoy the day almost as much as those lucky enough to be at Churchill Downs on the trackside rail or even Millionaire’s Row.
 All it takes is planning and execution.